ericmj/workshop/lab3/README.md

   1. Run `mix test`.
 You will see the failures for each of your unimplemented features.

   2. Implement the missing feature, and iterate on it until the test passes.

+Below are the functions for the chat room we will implement in this lab.

+  * `leave()` will remove a member from the chatroom
+  * `members()` will return the member names in the chatroom
+  * `send_message()` will add a new message to the message list for a user
+  * `send_messages()` will add a new message to the message list for all users

+When joining the function will raise if the user has already joined, the `leave` function should do the same if a user tries to leave that hasn't already joined.

+If you have more time, you can implement two other functions, which filter through messages in the chatroom.

+  * `messages_from_user()` and `messages_to_user()` will list all of the messages from or to a given user.

 In this lab we will be using the `Map` and `Enum` modules, so take a quick look through the documentation for those modules before you get started so you know roughly what